 How does HelloHolo innovate?

 Kee Cheng Heng: How we innovate comes down to three things: our passion, purpose, and people.
 Firstly, mixed reality is the type of technology that naturally inspires.
-It unlocks a whole new future where real and digital worlds are able to meet, which is why it is such a powerful tool that can transform industries and why we are so passionate in democratising this technology.
-Secondly, our mission at HelloHolo is to help businesses and organizations in the Asia-Pacific region to build the next generation of application and experiences that will not only value-add to them but also inspire those around the world.
+It unlocks a whole new future where real and digital worlds are able to meet, which is why it is such a powerful tool that can transform industries and why we are so passionate about democratising this technology.
+Secondly, our mission at HelloHolo is to help businesses and organizations in the Asia-Pacific region to build the next generation of applications and experiences that will not only value-add to them but also inspire those around the world.
 Lastly, we would not be able to do what we do without our exceptionally talented and committed staff who cares even the slightest detail of what we do.
 We’re constantly learning about how we can better innovate to serve the needs of our clients.

 How does the coronavirus pandemic affect your business finances?

 Kee Cheng Heng: Fortunately, our business finances were not greatly affected by the pandemic.
-Covid-19 contributed to the rise of a new phenomenon that companies will become more reliant on incorporating emerging technologies like MR, AR, and VR to their business practice due to its abilities that allows real-time collaboration while minimizing face-to-face interactions.
+Covid-19 contributed to the rise of a new phenomenon that companies will become more reliant on incorporating emerging technologies like MR, AR, and VR into their business practice due to its abilities that allows real-time collaboration while minimizing face-to-face interactions.
 This has allowed us to challenge ourselves to brainstorm new and innovative solutions that can help other businesses, especially those that fall under the AECO (Architecture, Engineering, Construction, and Operations) sector, and rely heavily on on-site expert knowledge.
 As such, we were able to delve further into the future of technology and Industry 4.0, which is how our HoloGuides and HoloAudit solutions came about.

 Did you have to make difficult choices regarding human resources, and what are the lessons learned?

 Kee Cheng Heng: Being an emerging technology that has just started to gain traction in the last few years, it can be hard to find experienced candidates who have worked with the hardware and software before.
-This makes hiring much more tricky, as most candidates do not have as much exposure in the field of AR/VR/MR. Our focus, hence, is less on the ability of the candidates but more on their soft skills as well as the culture-fit between them and the rest of the team.
+This makes hiring much more tricky, as most candidates do not have as much exposure in the field of AR/VR/MR. Our focus, hence, is less on the ability of the candidates but more on their soft skills as well as the culture fit between them and the rest of the team.
 We see ourselves as a platform to allow all our staff to be able to learn new skills and develop themselves in this emerging field of immersive media.

 Top of the month